mahdi-darvish/Comparative-Analysis-of-ConvNet-Architecture-on-Bird-Species-Dataset/README.md

 ### 4. Residual Network or ResNet - 2016

-Residual networks model had an impressive 152 layers.
+The residual networks model had an impressive 152 layers.
 Key to the model design is the idea of residual blocks that make use of shortcut connections.
-These are simply connections in the network architecture where the input is kept as-is (not weighted) and passed on to a deeper layer, e.g. skipping the next layer.
+These are simply connections in the network architecture where the input is kept as-is (not weighted) and passed on to a deeper layer, e.g., skipping the next layer.

 A residual block is a pattern of two convolutional layers with ReLU activation where the output of the block is combined with the input to the block, e.g. the shortcut connection.
-A projected version of the input used via 1×1 if the shape of the input to the block is different to the output of the block, so-called 1×1 convolutions.
-These are referred to as projected shortcut connections, compared to the unweighted or identity shortcut connections.
+A projected version of the input used via 1×1 if the shape of the input to the block is different from the output of the block, so-called 1×1 convolutions.
+These are referred to as projected shortcut connections compared to the unweighted or identity shortcut connections.

 The authors start with what they call a plain network, which is a VGG-inspired deep convolutional neural network with small filters (3×3), grouped convolutional layers followed with no pooling in between, and an average pooling at the end of the feature detector part of the model prior to the fully connected output layer with a softmax activation function.

 The plain network is modified to become a residual network by adding shortcut connections in order to define residual blocks.
-Typically the shape of the input for the shortcut connection is the same size as the output of the residual block.
+Typically, the shape of the input for the shortcut connection is the same size as the residual block's output.

-The image below was taken from the paper and from left to right compares the architecture of a VGG model, a plain convolutional model, and a version of the plain convolutional with residual modules, called a residual network.
+The image below was taken from the paper and from left to right compares the architecture of a VGG model, a plain convolutional model, and a version of the plain convolutional with residual modules called a residual network.

 <figure class="image">